fbpx

 Balance from poll to tail: hindquarters, front quarters, and ribcage.

-Balanced athletic development and lightness.
+Balanced athletic development and softness.

 Variety in training – developing versatility.

 Blending/directing – good riding is a partnership, not a dictatorship.
-First you go
+First you go with them, then they get with you.

 Balanced hoof care, dental work and body work to promote a healthy horse that can work at the peak of its ability.